Wisconsin Humanities Council Mini Grant Program

 Wisconsin Humanities Council Major Grant Program

 The Wisconsin Humanities Council’s grant programs provides support for public humanities programs that encourage participates to converse, connect, and reflect upon our world.
 From community discussion programs to media projects, from museum exhibitions to professional development for educators, Wisconsin Humanities Council grants strengthen communities and enrich the cultural life of the state.
-Major Grant proposals are due 15 April 2014, 15 August 2014, and 15 December 2014.
+Major Grant proposals are due 15 August 2014, 15 December 2014, or 15 April 2015.